zilliztech/doc_en/megawise/install_megawise_powerpc.md

                         $IMAGE_ID
     ```

-    > Note: `$IMAGE_ID` is the image ID of the MegaWise Docker and can be acquired by the following command:

-    ```bash
-    $ docker image ls
-    ```

-    > Note: `-v /tmp:/tmp` specifies mapping to the `tmp` folder.
-In this guide, it is used to store example data.
-You can also customize the mapping folder.

-    Parameter description
+    **Parameter description**

     - `--shm-size`

       The allocated memory size for a running Docker image in bytes.
-Use the value in the `physical_memory` parameter under `cpu`->`cache` in `user_config.yaml`.
+It is recommended that you use a value that is 70% of the available storage of the `/dev/shm` folder.
+You can use `df -h` to check the available storage of the `/dev/shm` folder.
+Make sure you convert the available storage to bytes before calculating the value of `--shm-size`.

     - `-v`

       Directory mapping between the host and the Docker image.
 Separated by `:`, the former part is the directory of the host and the latter part is the directory of the Docker image.

       When launching the container, you can use `-v` to map local data files to the container to import local files to the MegaWise database.

+      > Note: `-v /tmp:/tmp` specifies mapping to the `tmp` folder.
+In this guide, it is used to store example data.
+You can also customize the mapping folder.

     - `-p`

       Port mapping between the host and the Docker image.
 Separated by `:`, the former part is the port of the host and the latter part is the port of the Docker image.
 You can set the host to use any unoccupied port.
-In this tutorial, we use 5433.
+In this guide, we use 5433.

+    > Note: `$IMAGE_ID` is the image ID of the MegaWise Docker and can be acquired by the following command:

+    ```bash
+    $ docker image ls
+    ```

     Logging starts when the container starts running.
+Use the following command to check the logs:

+    ```bash
+    $ docker logs $CONTAINER_ID
+    ```

     If you can find the following content in the log, you can assume the MegaWise server is successfully running.

     ```bash
     MegaWise server is running...